GLOSSARY

 Learn how to calculate Net Present Value (NPV) in real estate, a crucial formula for evaluating the profitability of an investment.
 Explore more at Leni.

 Net Present Value (NPV) is a way to measure how profitable a real estate project or investment is.
+For real estate investors, NPV is most useful when it is tied to actual underwriting inputs such as rent growth, operating expenses, exit assumptions, and required returns rather than treated as a standalone formula.
 It looks at how money changes value over time.
 Here’s how to calculate NPV using the keywords:

 NPV Calculation Steps: